jsroest/rubigo_navigator/README.md

 * **screenStack:**
   This is a copy of the current screen stack.

-With this data, the controller can decide what to do next, like navigate further or load data from an asynchronous source.
+With this information, the controller can decide what to do next, like navigate further or load data from an asynchronous source.

 #### Typical use cases